iCopy-X-Community/icopyx-teardown/operations/README.md

 ## Wi-Fi

-One can add a USB-A female socket wired to the NanoPi NEO and use it to plug netword adapters.
+One can add a USB-A female socket wired to the NanoPi NEO and use it to plug network adapters.

 <img src="imgs/nanopi_usb.jpg" width=600 />

+Tested with a RT2870 dongle.

 <img src="imgs/wifi_ssh.png" width=600 />